tumblr/genesis/README.md

 # ls output
 ```

-If you need to add stuff to the image, i.e. before genesis starts, then create file(s), named `SOMETHING.content` in some directory and bind mount that directory as `/conf` when running genesis-builder.
-This is a handy way to setup iptables in your image.
-See bootcd/iptable.content.sample for an example.
+It is possible to customize the image with extra content specific to your site, such as adding iptables rules.
+To do so, create a directory and put your custom code into one or more files named `<something>.content`.
+Bind mount this directory, read-only, as `/conf` when running genesis-builder.
+Any file with the *.content* extension under /conf will be added to the build.
+See `bootcd/iptable.content.sample` for an example.

 ```
 # docker run --privileged=true -v $(pwd)/bootcd:/conf:ro -v $(pwd)/output:/output tumblr/genesis-builder